 Baby Sleep— This app has lots of white noise options that might help soothe your baby.
 It was particularly helpful for us in the car.
 It is definitely available on Google Play, I am not sure about the App Store.

 Sound Sleeper — I didn’t personally use this because I have an Android, and it’s not available, but it sounds cool!
 It has a listen feature which “hears” your baby cry and automatically plays white noise.

 Hulu — Although I try to limit Aiden’s time in front of a tv or tablet screen, there are times when I need to keep him distracted (like when I want to take a shower or throw in a load of laundry).
 There are some cute Nursery Rhyme “shows” that are cute that will occupy him for 20 minutes or so.
 Our favorite is “Songs and Rhymes”.
 This can also be good for Mom during those late night nursing feeds.
 Available in Google Play and the App Store.

 Baby Musical Instruments/Baby Phone Games/Baby FlashCards for Kids — These are all little games that are colorful, musical and somewhat educational (or at least that’s what I tell myself!).
 They work on hand-eye coordination and cause and effect.
 We use these if we are out at a restaurant or some other public place and need to distract him.

-KidloLand — This app is a paid app, but includes 1000+ nursery rhymes, songs, stories, activities, and games for toddlers and kids.
+KidloLand — This app is a paid app, but I am still including it on my best apps for new mamas because it includes 1000+ nursery rhymes, songs, stories, activities, and games for toddlers and kids.
 It is very high quality and I love the songs and graphics.

-Let me know what apps you can’t live without in the comments!
+Let me know what apps you can’t live without!